Canned foods America grew up on

 1960s: Campbell's Alphabet Soup

 The novel pasta shapes didn't stop at hoops.
-While Campbell's had sold a vegetable broth with pasta letters since 1915, it officially branded the soup The Alphabet Soup in the 1960s – a name it had already been given by families across America.
+While Campbell's had sold a vegetable broth with pasta letters since 1915, it officially branded the soup The Alphabet Soup in the 1960s – a name it had already been given by families across the US and Canada.
 Its popularity continued to soar in this decade and beyond with other brands following suit and selling their own versions.

 1960s: Chef Boyardee's Beefaroni

 A food guaranteed to feed your nostalgia is Chef Boyardee's Beefaroni.
 While this comforting dish of beef and macaroni in rich tomato sauce had been on the canned circuit for a while, a hit TV ad in this decade cemented it in America's food psyche.
-The charming black-and-white ad saw hordes of children running through the streets singing the virtues of Beefaroni, before tucking into bowls of the stuff at long alfresco benches.
+The charming black-and-white ad saw hordes of children running through the streets of Venice singing 'Hooray for Beefaroni,' before tucking into bowls of the stuff at a long table.

 1960s: B&M Brown Bread